Pensions and divorce

 Transferring a split pension from PensionBee

-If part of your existing PensionBee pension is due to be split as part of a divorce settlement, we’ll ask you to provide several certified documents (see below) including a transfer request from the receiving pension provider.
+If part of your existing PensionBee pension is due to be split as part of a divorce settlement, we’ll ask you to provide several certified documents (see below).
+Your former partner will also need to arrange for us to be sent a transfer request from the receiving pension provider.

 Which documents will I need to provide?